jeffersonaaron25/PyEzTrace/README.md

 A powerful, lightweight Python tracing and logging library with hierarchical logging, context management, and performance metrics.

-**Note:** This was a fun, 3 hour experiment for one of my local projects.
-I'm happy to continue building this out if the community finds it useful and thinks it's a good idea!

 ## Features

 - 🌳 **Hierarchical Logging**: Visualize nested operations with tree-style output